githubhuyang/achyb/README.md

 ## VirtualBox Image

-For the ease of using our system, we provide a [VirtualBox image](https://drive.google.com/file/d/1_8cNLm3-jq9BX7zGh1UmUSnj2zMjybet/view?usp=sharing) with complete environmental setup.
+For the ease of using our system, we provide a [VirtualBox image](https://drive.google.com/file/d/1_8cNLm3-jq9BX7zGh1UmUSnj2zMjybet/view?usp=sharing) with complete experimental setup.
 Please load the image via VirtualBox 6.1 or later version with the `Nested VT-x/AMD-V` feature enabled.
 The username and password for login are `guest`.
 Source files are saved in the `/home/guest` folder.

 ## Other Links